akheron/jansson/doc/apiref.rst

 also dynamic in nature.
 There's one C type to represent all JSON values, and this structure knows the type of the JSON value it holds.

-.. ctype:: json_t
+.. type:: json_t

   This data structure is used throughout the library to represent all JSON values.
 It always contains the type of the JSON value it holds and the value's reference count.
 The rest depends on the type of the value.

-Objects of :ctype:`json_t` are always used through a pointer.
+Objects of :type:`json_t` are always used through a pointer.
 There are APIs for querying the type, manipulating the reference count, and for constructing and manipulating values of different types.